Xomega-Net/Xomega.Docs/docs/generators/presentation/common/resources.md

 For each primary view declared in the model without the `child` attribute, the generator will create resources for their navigation menu titles using the view's name or the `title` attribute.

-The titles for details views, which would be for creating new details objects when opened from a top-level navigation menu, will be prefixed with a word "*New* ".
+The titles for details views, which would be for creating new details objects when opened from a top-level navigation menu, will be prefixed with the word "*New* ".

 :::tip
 You can always override specific resources in your own set of resources using the same key, or you can update the menu options to use a different resource key.